syntaris/primes4everybody/README.md

 # primes4everybody (p4e)
 ### A constructive model of the number space — Prime numbers as *growth positions*, not anomalies

-**primes4everybody (p4e)** implements a fully transparent and minimal demonstration of a new perspective on prime numbers:
+**primes4everybody (p4e)** implements a fully transparent and reproducible model of the prime distribution:

 > The number space is not a static infinite object.
 > It grows additively — and is reconstructed multiplicatively.
 > Prime numbers are the positions where multiplicative reconstruction cannot keep pace with additive growth.

-This repository allows anyone to **reproduce, visualize, verify or falsify** the theory — without needing advanced mathematics.
+This repository allows anyone to **reproduce, verify or falsify** the theory — without needing advanced mathematics.

 ---